GeneHunter is a powerful software solution for optimization problems which

 that meet the soft constraints, as well as optimize the fitness

-includes the following example programs in an Excel workbook.
+function.
+Includes the following example programs in an Excel workbook.

 Trip - Balanced Diet Within a Budget